 Toronto is home to the world’s soundest banks.

-The World Economic Forum, in its annual global competitiveness reports, has singled out Canadian banks as the soundest in the world for the past eight years in a row.
-In The Banker’s 2016 report on international financial centres Toronto ranked eighth overall and among the world’s top 10 for total bank assets.
+The World Economic Forum, in its annual global competitiveness reports, has singled out Canadian banks as one of the soundest in the world for the past nine year in a row.
+In The Banker’s 2017 report on international financial centres Toronto ranked eighth overall and among the world’s top 10 for total bank assets.

 A streamlined, modern regulatory system.